Books relating to Guam POWS

 Intelligence analyst Rider gives his

-readers an eye-opening story about a mystery that lies within a
+readers an eye-opening story about a mystery that lies within a cave in

 The Japanese Wartime Atomic Energy and